 To see the site in Google Maps click on the following link:

-It is distinctly noticeable on site that Cotman has isolated a motif from a relatively complete building.
+On site, it is distinctly noticeable on site that Cotman has isolated a motif from a relatively complete building.

 Most of the walls of the nave and transepts survive, and he does not appear to have made any attempt to convey a sense of the whole, but rather to dwell upon one small part.
 It is not at all obvious from the information conveyed by the image, for example, what part of the ruin we are considering.
 In fact the void to the left of the composition (which would have been to the right in the original composition) represents the space left by a collapsed great east window.
 That is obvious on site, and would have been clear in the composition had Cotman included anything of the opposite side of the chancel.